-Despite a wide variety of Iftar feasts and treats available this Ramadan, nothing is more satisfying than a home-cooked meal. after pointing to the most important Healthy tips for Ramadan, and to help you cook up a storm in the kitchen, here are 5 local chefs from around the globe with their easy-to-cook, nutritious, balanced recipes.
+Despite the wide variety of Iftar feasts and treats available this Ramadan, nothing is more satisfying than a home-cooked meal.
+After highlighting the most important healthy tips for the month, we want to help you cook up a storm in the kitchen.
+Here are five chefs from around the globe with their easy-to-cook, nutritious, and balanced recipes.

 Chef Georges Zgheib, Head Chef, Beirut Sur Mer, Abu Dhabi